Mother's Day brunch projects for kids

 Breakfast bagel club

-Straightforward for children to help assemble, this lovely layered bagel is a tasty mix of salty, smoky and creamy.
+Straightforward for children to assemble, this lovely layered breakfast bagel club is a tasty mix of salty, smoky and creamy.
 Teach the kids how to cook the eggs and tuck into a complete brunch that’ll keep you all going until lunch.
-Make it look special for Mother’s Day by topping with a little decorative flag made from washi tape fixed around a little paddle skewer.
+Make it look special for Mother’s Day by topping with a little decorative flag made from washi tape fixed around a cocktail stick.See our bagel recipes for more breakfast sandwiches.

 Raw strawberry jam